JordanMartinez/purescript-jordans-reference/02-Build-Tools/Readme.md

 This folder accomplishes the following:

 - Explain the various tools used throughout the ecosystem and their usages/differences:
-    - Document the differences between `Bower` and `psc-package` dependency managers
+    - Document the differences between `Bower` and `Spago` dependency managers
-    - Document the difference between `pulp` and `purs-loader` build tools
+    - Document the difference between `Pulp` and `Spago` build tools
-- Document the CLI options for the most popular tools (e.g. purs, pulp, psc-package, etc.)
+- Document the CLI options for the most popular tools (e.g. purs, pulp, spago, etc.)
 - Document a typical workflow from project start to finish (creation, fast-feedback development, initial publishing, 'bump' publishing)

 ## History: How We Got Here